Illinois primary: What to know and how to watch

 Holocaust denier on the ballot: The Republican running for the 3rd Congressional District's nomination is Arthur Jones, a Holocaust denier with a history of anti-Semitic comments.
 Though many Republicans might not support him, he is running unchallenged in this district Hillary Clinton won with 15 points in 2016.
 This is considered a safe Democratic district, so it's unlikely he will win in the general election.
 Still, come 8pm ET tonight, Jones will be the official GOP nominee.

 Money, money, money: With over $150 million raised so far, the gubernatorial race here could end up as one the most expensive governor races in history.
 Rauner, a millionaire former businessman, could end up facing billionaire J.B.
-Prtizker, should he win tonight's Democratic primary.
+Pritzker, should he win tonight's Democratic primary.
 A fight between these two would end up costing both a lot of their own personal money.
 The current record is the $280 million spent in California's 2010 race between Democrat Jerry Brown and Republican Meg Whitman, a record this race could easily surpass.